yedidyakfir/rapyer/docs/documentation/crud-operations.md

 !!! danger "Redis Database Limitation"
     Redis Search indices are currently only supported on database 0 (`db=0`).
 If you're using a different database number, filtering with expressions will not work.
 This is a limitation of the Redis Search module.

+!!! info "Datetime Indexing and Timezone Information"
+    When indexing `datetime` fields for use with filters, the datetime values are saved in Unix timestamp format (as floats).
+This means that **all timezone information will be lost** during the conversion.
+The timestamps represent UTC moments in time, and when retrieved, they will be restored as naive datetime objects in the local timezone.
+If preserving timezone information is critical for your application, consider storing the timezone separately or using string-based datetime storage without indexing.

 #### Using Filter Expressions

 Once fields are indexed, you can use them in filter expressions: